Tennessee Teen Charged $3,000 To Replace The Guardrail That Killed Her

 Steve said that for a month after his daughter’s death he walked around in a fog, constantly thinking of his daughter and especially when he drove on the highway.
 Then, over time, the circumstances of Hannah’s death started to get to him.

-After all, he’s seen his fair share of highway wrecks because he’s an emergency medical technician: he knew a sudden impact on a highway could be fatal, but the end-terminal is supposed to crumple, dissipating the force from a crash to make a collision survivable.
+After all, he’s seen his fair share of highway wrecks because he’s an emergency medical technician.
+He knew a sudden impact on a highway could be fatal, but the end-terminal is supposed to crumple, dissipating the force from a crash to make a collision survivable.
 But his loved daughter Hannah was dead.

 “It should have been, at worst, a minor-injury accident with property damage: probably little-to-no injury.
 The girl that was with her in the other seat had a little, tiny cut.”